BoxCast Team • November 15, 2018

 Remember: Only change one thing at a time when you're troubleshooting!

 Once you've identified which source or equipment is causing the buzzing, use a systematic troubleshooting approach again to try to fix the root problem.
 An easy thing to try is changing cables that connect the problematic piece of equipment to the soundboard or other equipment.

 If the equipment uses wall power, you might try plugging it into a different outlet (or a few different ones) to see if it helps.
 If any of the problem equipment has a ground lift switch, try toggling that and see if it makes a difference.
 As a last resort, you can try another piece of equipment to kill the buzz, such as the Rocktron Buzz Kill AC Hum Exterminator.

-If you are only hearing the buzz in the recording, then it is coming from something after your audio mixer.
-You can follow a similar troubleshooting procedure as described above to see if you can fix the issue between the mixer and the BoxCaster.
-Specifically, make sure that the cables going from your mixer to the BoxCaster are as short as possible.
+If you're only hearing the buzz in the recording, then it's coming from something after your audio mixer.
+You can follow a similar troubleshooting procedure as described above to see if you can fix the issue between the mixer and your hardware encoder.
+Specifically, make sure the cables going from your mixer to your encoder are as short as possible.

 Minimize the number of times they cross over power cables, and if they run parallel, keep them as far apart as possible.
 Use as few adapters as you can to get from the outputs of your soundboard to the inputs of your encoder.

 Try to avoid mixing unbalanced and balanced audio signals.
 Here's why: